sunnycloudhust/Diffusion_HuggingFace/README.md

-## This is the repository used for the purpose of famialiarizing with diffuser library
+## This is the repository used for the purpose of familiarizing with diffuser library